lockedinspace/letme/README.md

 letme: use the argument '--profile Account3' to interact with the account.
 ```
 Some important notes regarding this approach:
-- Currently, letme only supports using MFA authentication for the first role.
+> Currently, letme only supports using MFA authentication for the first role in the role-chaining list.